nader-aeinehchi/parser/README.md

-# Welcome to naderica's parser project
+# Welcome to naderica's Code Parser for Language Model Training
-The purpose of this project is extract useful information from source code of an application such this information can be used to train a language model like GPT, DeepSeek or similar.
-Your application may have been written in Java, Scala, Python and so forth.

-Currently, we are using ANTLR4 as the engine to define the language grammar and to parse the source code.

-See specific documentation under the `doc` folder
+This project is a source code parser designed to extract structured information from application codebases.
+The extracted data is intended for training and enhancing large language models (LLMs) like GPT, DeepSeek, and other similar architectures.

+## Key Features:

+**Language Support:** Currently supports Java and Scala, with plans to extend parsing capabilities to additional languages like Python.

+**Technology:** Built on ANTLR4, leveraging its powerful grammar definitions to ensure accurate parsing.

+**Purpose:** Transforms raw source code into a format suitable for machine learning, enabling models to better understand code syntax, patterns, and semantics.

+For detailed technical documentation, please see the [doc](doc) directory.